 Once your goal meets those criteria, these three ideas will help you reach them:

-Set a daily/weekly/monthly learning plan cadence
+Set a daily/weekly/monthly cadence

-To keep your plan timely, break your skills development plan into days, weeks and months.
+To keep your plan timely, break your skill development plan into days, weeks and months.
 If you work best on a time-structured basis, set a goal to work a set amount of minutes a day on your goal.
 Others may want to benchmark by progress.
 If you’re working through a Pluralsight course or path, for example, set of goal of where you want to get each week (which you could measure using Skill IQ).

 Carve out time on your calendar to learn